yangxiaoen/LearnC-sharp-basics-/readme.txt

 Git is a distrubute version control systrm.
-Git is a free software.
+Git is a free software distrubute under the GPL.